matheusd/dcr-split-ticket-matcher/docs/beta.md

 # Joining the Beta

-So, have **really** read about the risks of joining the beta and how to manage them?
+So, have you **really** read about the risks of joining the beta and how to manage them?
 Here's the last warning:

 > This software creates and signs transactions by connecting to your wallet and is of beta quality, not yet thoroughly vetted by the larger decred community. **USE AT YOUR OWN RISK**.